SkymouseStudios/skymse-jekyll/_posts/2019-04-03-stop-with-all-the-branding.md

 ---
 layout: post
-title: How To Create a Brand for a Small Business
+title: Create a brand for a small business that doesn't suck.
-subtitle: Small Business Guide to Branding
+subtitle: Don't get hung up on colors or fonts.
+Focus on your customer's needs.
 author: John Welch
 img: "/library/images/blog/ep003-just-brand-it.jpg"
 permalink: "/stop-with-all-the-branding/"
 ttr: 8
-categories:
-- businessspotlight
 description: We all admire the Apples, the Amazons and other "big dogs" of branding.
-  Can *your* business become a brand people love?
+  Can YOUR business become a brand people love?
 Marketing agencies might say it starts with a logo or color.
 We think otherwise.
+categories:
+- strategy

 ---
 ### I come from a family of athletes.